allstack17/vtrigger/README.md

 # vtrigger
 valorant triggerbot

+built with LLVM clang && uses https://github.com/nlohmann/json. if you don't want to use SIMD or it doesn't work, rebuild the project.

+tested on: ryzen 7 7700 4.5GHz 32gb 4800MHz
+average reaction time:
+* 4-6 ms with default method
+* 1-5 ms with SIMD

 # how to use
 in config file change value from 0x for yourself
 (take values from https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)